Beckhoff/TF2000_Server_Samples/Extensions/InterExtensionCommunication/README.md

     }
     ```

-1. The "DoubleAdsTimeout" function symbols reads from and writes to the ADS
+1. The "DoubleAdsTimeout" function symbol reads from and writes to the ADS
 extension's configuration ("ADS.Config").

     **Request:**